Azure/Avere/src/terraform/README.md

 The following terraform examples build out accessory rendering infrastructure such as DNS Servers, high speed NFS ephemeral filers, and a jumpbox:

 ### VPN
+1. [Azure VPN Gateway to VyOS IPSec Tunnel](examples/vpn-single-tunnel-vyos) - this example is useful for experimenting with building an IPSec tunnel with Azure VPN Gateway.
 1. [WireGuard Multi-tunnel implementation using ECMP on Azure](examples/vpn-multi-tunnel-wireguard) - this example shows how to deploy a WireGuard VPN with multiple tunnels to achieve high throuhput.

 ### Workstations
 1. [Windows 10 + Nvidia Grid + Teradici PCoIP](examples/windowsgridgpu) - this example deploys Windows 10 + Nvidia Grid + Teradici PCoIP.